Ozius deplanatus: Description

-Behaviour & Diet
+Behaviour and diet

-The black finger crab is a scavenger feeder.
+The black finger crab is a scavenger.
 It feeds on snails, half-crabs and hermit crabs.
 It is known to chip away at the shells of larger snails before grasping the animal with its mouth-parts.
 Smaller snails are crushed by the crab's large claws.
 It also feeds on limpets and chitons by using the tip of its claw to remove them from a rock.

 It will spread its claws when started or threatened.